Helmut-Schmidt-Programme

 On the website of the DAAD you can find the most up-to-date overview on the required documents for your application.

-2. DAAD Application Form for Research Grants and Study Scholarships (hand-signed, but electronically edited);
+2. DAAD Application Form for Research Grants and Study Scholarships: hand-signed, but electronically edited (please refer to DAAD website)

-3. Application Form for Admission to Studies (find the information sheet here);
+3. Application Form for Admission to Studies at OVGU university (find the information sheet here that can guide you on how to fill the form);

 4. Letter of motivation (one single letter for both study courses you want to apply for), containing a precise description of your academic/professional and personal reasons for choosing those master´s programmes and universities (two pages maximum, hand-signed, dated);